Publication date: August, 1988

 Back at the farmhouse, Raph is reading an issue of the “All-New Justice Force”.
 Mikey ponders if Steve will be able to rehabilitate Dr. Dome.
 Raph says they should at least give him the chance, as “time heals all wounds”.

-*Members of the Justice Force will return gradually throughout TMNT (Vol. 4), beginning in TMNT (Vol. 4) #1.
+*Members of the Justice Force will return gradually throughout TMNT (Vol. 4).
+Metalhead will return in TMNT (Vol. 4) #1.
+Zippy Lad will return in TMNT (Vol. 4) #2.
+Stainless Steve Steel and Joey Lastic will return in TMNT (Vol. 4) #4.

-*At Steve’s Comics a number of indie titles can be seen lining the shelves, such as “Albedo” and “Trollords”.
-But more importantly than any of that, there is apparently a comic adaptation of “Yor, Hunter of the Future”; quite possibly the worst movie ever made.
+*At Steve’s Comics a number of indie titles can be seen lining the shelves, such as "Yor, Hunter of the Future", “Albedo” and “Trollords”.

 *Due to delay, this issue was actually published a month after TMNT (Vol. 1) #16.